nethesis/nethserver-enterprise-docs/administrator-manual/en/accounts.rst

 -----------------------------------

-Beside choosing to bind a remote provider or install a local one, the administrator must decide which backend type suits his needs.
+Beside choosing to bind a remote provider or install a local one, the administrator has to decide which backend type suits he needs.

 The *File server* module of |product|, which enables the :guilabel:`Shared folders` page, can authenticate SMB/CIFS clients only if |product| is bound to an